Much of the software representing itself as piano tuning software is chromatic tuning software. Chromatic software is not suitable for tuning pianos.

 Tunic OnlyPure Piano Tuning Software (software) based on octave + fifth tuning

 PianoLab Piano tuning software from Russia.
-Free, but registration required.
+Free.
 Released under GPL.
 Windows and Android.
 Not much documentation in English.

 IC Piano Tuner $49.90.
 Advertises that you can do “stretch tunings.” morethanpianos has no experience with this software and has received no feedback.